5 Of The Best Monitor Speakers For Your Studio

 When buying monitor speakers, recommendations from a trusted source should be on your checklist before purchasing a set.
-Well, luckily the Focal Alpha 65 Active Studio Monitor range has won the MusicTech Gold Award, which is a great endorsement indeed.
-These awesome speakers come as single units and feature a 105-watt speaker, packed with 70-watt/6.5-inch woofer as well as a 35-watt/1-inch tweeter delivering smooth bass and a great mid frequency.
+Well, luckily the Focal Alpha 50 Active Studio Monitor range has won the MusicTech Gold Award, which is a great endorsement indeed.
+These awesome speakers come as single units and feature a 50-watt speaker, packed with 30-watt/5-inch woofer as well as a 20-watt/1-inch tweeter delivering smooth bass and a great mid frequency.
 It also comes with an aluminium inverted dome tweeter which works in harmony with the woofer to provide a total frequency range of 40Hz up to 22kHz.
 Another great feature is the automatic standby mode, which engages after 30 mins of inactivity, meaning your energy bills are reduced and you don’t have to worry about turning them off when leaving the studio.
-For added versatility, the Focal Alpha 65 Active Studio Monitors give you the option to connect unbalanced and balanced sound sources at the same time and a switch which provides an extra +6dB of sensitivity.
-There’s a reason why these speakers won the coveted MusicTech Gold Award, and you’ll understand exactly why when you hear them in action.
+For added versatility, the Focal Alpha 50 Active Studio Monitors give you the option to connect unbalanced and balanced sound sources at the same time and a switch which provides an extra +6dB of sensitivity.

 Proving that low budget does not mean low quality, the Yamaha HS7 Active Reference Monitors clock in way under £200 and when you consider what you get for such a small price, there’s no wonder why these speakers are often seen in professional set ups.
 The HS range from Yamaha has been crafted in homage to the coveted Yamaha NS10 series of monitors, offering a lower priced option for those who want professional monitoring capabilities.
 With these speakers you get a clear unexaggerated sound that will not deliberately colour your sound or enhance any aspects of your track, providing a flat response you can trust.
 For the price, you might be surprised at just how great these speakers are, especially when you factor in the room control and high trim response features.
 These features help to compensate for room acoustics when the speakers are placed near walls or if the room requires certain ranges to be lifted or cut back – something that other lower budget speakers simply cannot provide.
 If you want a good looking speaker with an accurate response that offers superior sonic quality, all for a very low price, the HS7 Monitors are for you.